instadw/instadwell-blog/_posts/2025-10-27-hyderabad-pg-co-living-and-student-accommodation-the-ultimate-guide.md

 ---
-title: "Hyderabad PG, Co-Living & Student Accommodation The Ultimate Guide"
+title: Hyderabad PG, Co-Living & Student Accommodation The Ultimate Guide
-description: "Hyderabad isn’t just the City of Pearls or home to the legendary biryani — it’s one of India’s fastest-growing tech and education hubs."
+description: Hyderabad isn’t just the City of Pearls or home to the legendary biryani — it’s one of India’s fastest-growing tech and education hubs.
 image: /assets/images/hyderabad-pg-co-living-and-student-accommodation-the-ultimate-guide.webp
 layout: post
 permalink: /:title